-On June 10th, we’re co-hosting a webinar with B2B marketing expert Roy Povarchik, called “How to Make Sure No One Converts from Your Blog” on this exact topic.
-During the webinar, Roy will discuss some of the biggest mistakes bloggers make when trying to convert blog readers into real leads.
+On June 10th, we have co-hosted a webinar with B2B marketing expert Roy Povarchik, called “How to Make Sure No One Converts from Your Blog” on this exact topic.
+During the webinar, Roy will discussed some of the biggest mistakes bloggers make when trying to convert blog readers into real leads.
 Before you join us to learn more about creating a “conversion-worthy” blog, first formulate a clear idea of what the next step you want your blog readers to take is, and how you plan to measure this conversion goal.

 CTAs, Content Offers, and Everything in Between

 Blogging is an excellent medium for growing your audience and your lead base, but it can’t exist in a content marketing vacuum.
 The point of your blog is not only to impart valuable knowledge to your audience, but also to make them want to leave their contact details to receive similar information.

 The email signup CTA is a must-have, but beyond that, figure out which of your premium content offers, such as webinars, eBooks, templates, white papers, or even a free trial, relates most to the subject of your blog post.
 If someone’s already clicked through to read your post, the CTA you feature there should be directly connected to the topic they’ve already showed interest in.

 After you’ve selected which offer to promote, work on figuring out where readers are most likely to see it on your blog.
 The positioning matters as much as the content itself – the harder it is to find the CTA, the lower the chances of your prospect converting.

 Here are a few tips and tricks to consider when positioning CTAs: